gbirke/lebenplusplus/content/post/2018-10-25-guarding-your-value-objects.md

 ## Conclusion
 How you validate your value objects is a tradeoff between architectural concerns, performance, readability and convenience.
 This article should help you to make the right choice for your project.

+If you're not convinced that you should add validation to your value objects at all, see my followup article "[Common arguments against putting validation code in value objects]( {{% relref "2018-10-30-arguments-against-validation.md" %}})"